OZEV Grant: A Complete Guide

 Additional grant in Scotland

-Funding is available to applicants, who:
+Funding was available to applicants, who:

 - purchased a used EV through EST's Used Electric Vehicle Loan.